-Any mail sent to an inmate must be sent in a sealed envelope, completely and correctly addressed, and must contain a complete and correct return address.
+Any mail sent to an Adult in Custody(AIC) must be sent in a sealed envelope, completely and correctly addressed, and must contain a complete and correct return address.
 Correspondence and drawings need to be done in pencil, standard ink pen, colored pencil, typewritten or computer generated.
 No felt pen, markers, crayon, etc.

 All incoming mail will be opened and inspected for contraband, money, and prohibited publications.
 Any mail violating “Prohibited Mail” rules will be returned to its sender.

-All cash sent through the mail will be placed in the inmate’s account.
-Checks or money orders will be placed in the inmate’s property.
+All cash sent through the mail will be placed in the AIC’s account.
+Checks or money orders will be placed in the AIC’s property.
 If these items are part of an incoming letter that is found to be prohibited, they will be sent back to the sender with the mail and not accounted for.

-If any mail is confiscated or censored, the inmate will be notified, in writing, within 24 hours.
-The inmate has the right to a hearing to contest this action within seven (7) days (excluding weekends and holidays) of the action.
+If any mail is confiscated or censored, the AIC will be notified, in writing, within 24 hours.
+The AIC has the right to a hearing to contest this action within seven (7) days (excluding weekends and holidays) of the action.

 Refusal/Rejection of Incoming Mail

 If incoming mail is rejected, the entire letter and contents will be returned to the sender.
 Incoming mail belongs to the sender.
 The sender will receive a copy of the rejection form with the reason for the refusal and the sender’s options for review of the refusal.